IgorMy/Laravel-message-system/README.md

 Also, it is worth mentioning that only the requested functionality has been developed.

 ## Ussage

+First, specify database connection on .env

-To run this implementation you can use the followings commands:
+Then, to run this implementation you can use the followings commands:

 ```bash
 composer install # to install dependencies